spinnaker/spinnaker.github.io/setup/quickstart/faq.md

 The remediation will depend on your local network.
 You can also always omit validation with the `--no-validate` flag.

+As an alternative to `gsutil`, you can try querying the bucket directly using its fully-qualified URI: `curl storage.googleapis.com/halconfig`.

 ## Halyard times out during a deployment

 If this happens, there are one of two causes: